coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Inspect @num.
+.. cmdv:: Inspect @num
    :name: Inspect

 This command displays the :n:`@num` last objects of the current environment, including sections and modules.

-.. cmdv:: Print Section @ident.
+.. cmdv:: Print Section @ident

 The name :n:`@ident` should correspond to a currently open section, this command displays the objects defined since the beginning of this